Invariants for critical dimension groups and permutation-Hermite equivalence

 Permute the rows and columns so that all the diagonal ones are grouped together, in a block (it is easy to see how to do this), and now the matrix is in the form

 where $\Cal D$ is an upper triangular matrix of size $n-s$, whose diagonal entries all exceed one.
 If, in $\Cal D$, the content of any column is one, we may apply the same process to it via row operations, creating an additional standard basis vector via operations on the rows of size $n-s$.
 By permuting rows and columns, we may enlarge the identity block, and we continue this until there are no more columns of the resulting lower block matrix that are unimodular.
 (Recall however, that at every stage of this process, the size $n$ matrix has all of its columns unimodular.)
+This yields the Hermite normal form; further processing may be required.

-This can be improved.
-We obtain a PHermite-reduced form from the following result of [TSCS], for convenience stated here only for full rank matrices.
+A PH-reduced form is obtained in the following result of [TSCS], for convenience stated here only for full rank matrices.